MostlyEngineered/blackjack_academy/README.md

 ## Basic setup
 All players compete against the dealer, trying to get their card total closer to 21 without going over.
 All cards are their face value (2-10 on the number cards), JQK are 10, Ace can be 1 or 11 (whichever value is better for the hand).

 If the player is dealt a "blackjack" (getting 21 on first two cards), the player gets a bonus (common bonuses are 3:2, 2:1, 6:5, 7:5).
-The "shoe" is the "deck" of cards that is played with, but consists of one to as many as eight decks of cards.
+The "shoe" is the "deck" of cards that is played with, but consists of one to as many as eight decks of cards (in theory there can be n number of decks, but in practice most casinos won't go past 8).
 If the player wins without getting a blackjack they win the amount that they bet.
 If the dealer's hand (last to be resolved) is higher than the player or the player busts (goes over 21), the house wins and the player loses their bet.

 ## Game flow
 Bets are placed before any cards are dealt.
 There is a minimum and a maximum bet size usually that depends on the table.